Suhrawardy family: Family of Amin Suhrawardy

 Amin Suhrawardy: Amin was the youngest son of Ubaidullah Al Ubaidi Suhrawardy from his second wife.
 He was a professor of law at University of Calcutta, he later became a sub judge of Calcutta High court.
 Besides his legal background, Amin was also a very renowned sorcerer.
 Amin and Ganapati Chakraborty were the only two prominent magicians at that time in Bengal.
 Amin was also one of the mentors of P.C Sorcar.

 Begum Badar un nissa Akhtar: Badrun nissa was the only daughter of Amin Suhrawardy and hence the only surviving grandchild of Ubaidullah Al Ubaidi Suhrawardy and his second wife.
 Badrun nissa was married into the Diwan family of Dhenkanal state in Cuttack, to Sayeed Mohammed, an educationist, philanthropist and a scholar.
 Sayeed's father Atharuddin Mohammed was the feudal lord of Madhi, the Diwan of the princely state of Dhenkanal and one of early members of Utkal Sabha (the organisation which fought for the unification of Odia speaking provinces).
 However, after, Sayeed's untimely death in 1922, Badrun nissa was debarred from the family title and property as per the Mehroom al Mariaz tradition of Islamic Shariat.
 Hence Badrun nissa gave her children, her father's (Amin Suhrawardy's) name and thus the family assumed its surname "Amin".
-Badrun nissa like many of her female forebearers, worked for the upliftment of the community with a special focus on female education.
+Badrun nissa like many of her female forebears, worked for the upliftment of the community with a special focus on female education.
 She later joined as a teacher in Ravenshaw Girls High school, becoming the first muslim woman in Odisha to do so.
 In March 1921, when Mahatma Gandhi visited Odisha for the first time, she greeted him at Vinod Bihari, where Gandhiji addressed the women of Cuttack city.

 The family however sided with Congress, carrying forward the legacy of their paternal primogenitors.
 The most prominent among whom was Afzal ul Amin, who served as the general secretary of Utkal Pradesh Congress Committee and was a politician and statesman of the Congress party.
 Since the family, over generations had put efforts to create a separate Odisha province, they remained emotionally attached to their motherland and hence became one of the few branches of the Suhrawardy family who chose not to migrate to Pakistan, following the partition of India in 1947.